 - Successful in meeting monthly sales goals.

 - Met and exceeded monthly sales goals consistently.

 “Successful” is an adjective whereas “met” and “exceeded” are both verbs.
 The second bullet has much more impact.

-Now that you know the fundamentals of a functional resumé, we encourage you to take 20 minutes and update yours now.
-If you want to dive deeper into how to craft a strong resumé, check out Apply Yourself where we give you every tool and strategy you need to position yourself as the best candidate for the best jobs.
+Now that you know the fundamentals of a functional resumé, I encourage you to take 20 minutes and update yours now.